Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Introduction

-We first review that the training process in supervised learning can be recast as variational inference of the true posterior distribution over labels, where the variational approximation is parametrized by a neural network.
-The derivation involves the KL-divergence of the joint distribution of data and labels.
+We first discuss that the training process in supervised learning can be recast as variational inference of the true posterior distribution over labels, where the variational approximation is parametrized by a neural network.
+The derivation involves the Kullback-Leiber (KL)-divergence \cite{Kullback1951a} of the joint distribution of data and labels.
 This is a known derivation and the final loss function is sometimes called "conditional maximum-likelihood objective" in the machine learning literature \cite{Martens2014}.
 While the loss indeed represents a likelihood with respect to the neural network parameters, we emphasize it is more useful to think of it as an approximation of the posterior over the latent variables.
 Standard supervised learning usually uses the mean-squared-error (MSE) loss function, which corresponds to a standard-normal posterior as an approximation of the true posterior.
-This is obviously a very bad approximation in most cases.
-We compare it to the slightly more complex case of a Gaussian with a single covariance parameter and in particular approximations based on normalizing-flows \cite{Papamakarios2019}, which in principle have arbitrary approximation capabilities.
+This can often be a bad approximation.
+We compare it to the slightly more complex case of a Gaussian with a single covariance parameter and in particular approximations based on normalizing flows \cite{nf_review}, which in principle have arbitrary approximation capabilities.
 Since all Gaussian approximations, including the basic MSE loss, can be thought of as special cases of normalizing flows, so-called \emph{affine flows}, it seems sensible to view all supervised loss functions from this angle.
 While normalizing-flow base distributions can be arbitrary, it turns out that there are advantages of starting with a standard normal as a base distribution that go beyond the argument of simple evaluation.
-The standard normal automatically allows for straight-forward coverage tests, which is discussed in section \ref{sec:coverage}.
+The standard normal automatically allows for straight-forward coverage tests, which are discussed in Section \ref{sec:coverage}.

-Usually, variational inference with neural networks is employed in unsupervised learning in the context of variational autoencoders (VAEs).
-As we will show (section \ref{sec:unsupervised}), one can derive the ELBO loss of a variational autoencoder from the same joint KL-divergence as the supervised "maximum likelihood objective".
-This new derivation sheds some light on the interpretation of VAEs.
-Additionally, semi-supervised learning can be derived from the same starting point (section \ref{sec:extended_supervised}).
-The loss function of semi-supervised learning is also related to something we call "extended supervised" learning, which allows to calculate Bayesian goodness-of-fit values (section \ref{sec:goodness_of_fit}).

-The unified viewpoint merges traditional variational inference with standard supervised and semi-supervised learning and naturally leads to answers to the following questions: